My perspective on Therapy

 In my personal life, I invest a lot of time in raising my two daughters.
 Some of my passions include being active and outdoors, cultivating community with friends, and creative pursuits like poetry, sewing, and baking delicious desserts.

-Rochelle is presently accepting new clients and works on Monday, Tuesday and Wednesday.
+Rochelle works on Monday, Tuesday and Wednesday.